That feeling of a long week coming to an end…

 It was first blown when we received the Torah at Mt.
 Sinai, and we still use the Shofar to this day during the Jewish high holy days (Rosh Hashanah & Yom Kippur).

-Naturally, it was only a matter of time until a creative Jewish artists decided to create Jewish candle stand designed after a Shofar… And poof – all of a sudden, these beautiful silver-plated Shabbat candlesticks were born (in Israel of course).
+Naturally, it was only a matter of time until a creative Jewish artist decided to create a Jewish candle stand designed after a Shofar… And poof – all of a sudden, these beautiful silver-plated Shabbat candlesticks were born (in Israel of course).

 In fact, he did more than that – the shofars actually have Jerusalem’s old city embedded in it – with the clear “Shabbat Shalom” blessing written in shiny gold Hebrew letters.

 Note: In case you’re interested in getting an actual Shofar – check out these beautiful Jewish shofars for Rosh Hashanah & Yom Kippur.

 This stunning two-toned candlestick set kind of ruins the surprise…

 Because it’s made out of silver, and gold… and there’s a whole section of gold Shabbat candlesticks coming up.